4W4I5/Semester-4-Notes/CNET 8 Mar, 2023.md

 - MAC Address
 	- LAN. physical or ethernet address
 	- Function
-		- Used locally to get frame from one interface to another physicaly-connected interface
+		- Used locally to get frame from one interface to another physically-connected interface
 	- 48 bit MAC burned in NIC
 	- Switches do not have MAC Addresses
 		- Switch communication happens at the link level